derekl-beep/stackedit-notes/Control Theory.md

 >> [U, S, V] = svd(obsv(A, C))
 ```

-The columns of $V$ (the rows of $V^T$) are in order the most observable states in the state-space.
-The direction with the highest signal-to-noise ratio.
+The columns of $V$ (the rows of $V^T$) are in order the most observable states in the state-space, i.e. the direction with the highest signal-to-noise ratio.

 ## References